AbelAditya/Testing-gitbook/SRS.md

 * The platform includes a moderation or review process for generated content.
 * The platform includes a user-friendly interface that is easy to navigate and use.
 * The platform meets all technical requirements and dependencies.

-I hope this SRS document meets your needs.
-Let me know if you have any questions or if there are any additional details you would like me to include.